I've been teaching in China now for nearly five years.

-Can’t live without the comforts of home
+9. You can’t live without the comforts of home

-There are certain home comforts that one needs to learn to live without in China.
+There are certain home comforts that you need to learn to live without in China.
+For example:

 - You may not have a TV so you’ll need to find other means of keeping yourself entertained.

 You need to understand that China is still a developing country before deciding to go and teach there (pictured: rural area of Zhejiang province).

-Dislike being the centre of attention
+10. You dislike being the centre of attention

 As a British Chinese, I am able to blend in much more easily in China.

-However, if you are a Caucasian, it is very likely that Chinese people will approach you, try to practise their English with you, take selfies with you, ask for your WeChat ID, etc. This is something that all foreigners in China need to get used to.
+However, if you're caucasian, it's likely that Chinese people will approach you, try to practise their English with you, ask for your WeChat ID and even take selfies with you.

 Chinese people will try to practise their English with you.

-What do you think of Teacher Kim's list?
-Do you think you have what it takes to teach in China?
+What do you think of this 'Do not teach in China' list?
+Do you have what it takes to teach in China?